HiepDuong/-UDEMY-Java-Spark/README.md

 Edit the Path variable in 'System Variables' and add %SPARK_HOME%\bin at the end.

-# 3. Running The application
+# 3. Running the application
 ## 1. Run with any IDEs (Eclipse, IOntelliJ)

 ## 2. spark submit

+go to the folder of the project and open the terminal there or cd path_to_your_project_directory

 spark submit com.package.classNameExample  /target/demo-0.0.1-SNAPSHOT.jar